A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 Perhaps it's not Watson's memory for names - perhaps she's Adelina Patti's less famous sister, maybe she was a bad speller or had indecipherable Watsonian handwriting, or perhaps Maitland Morris just got the wrong woman when he asked "Angelina Patti" (P.21) to sign his autograph book.

-Throughout the novel "Tor" is referred to as if it is a single geographical place (like "Mount Everest" or "The Gobi Desert") on Dartmoor, rather than a general geological term for the granite outcroppings of the area.
+Throughout the novel "Tor" is referred to as if it is a single geographical place (like "Mount Everest" or "The Gobi Desert") on Dartmoor, rather than a general geological term for the granite outcroppings of the area (as in "the man on the tor).

 The attempts on his life by Moriarty are evidently weighing heavy on Holmes's mind: although Dr Paradene's assistant is introduced to Watson as "Albert" (P.41) Holmes twice refers to him as "James" (PP. 44 & 48).